-Failure to publicly disclose a non-emergency CEO succession plan, we believe, is evidence of the Board's desire to maintain the status quo, its deference to Mr. Chestnut as Chairman and CEO, and its failure to fulfill its fiduciary duty to the stockholders.
+Failure to publicly disclose a non-emergency CEO succession plan, we believe, is evidence of the Board's desire to maintain the status quo and its deference to Mr. Chestnut as Chairman and CEO.
 By creating a succession vacuum with no apparent successors within the Company's executive ranks, the Board essentially prevents stockholders from challenging the actions of the CEO for fear that he would resign, leaving the Company leaderless.
 We anticipate that our Nominees, if elected, will advocate annual production of a report to the Company's stockholders which provides for non-emergency and emergency CEO succession planning as is encouraged by the Securities and Exchange Commission and corporate governance experts.